 The power of the calibration and replica pulses were increased by 2dB on 26th February 2003 and a further 1dB on 28th February 2003 through an increase in the up-converter level and a decrease in receiver gain respectively.
 Prior to and following this change both the calibration and replica pulse powers have shown a drop in power as a function of time.
 The rate of decrease for both powers was approximately 0.66dB per year between launch and the end of 2000 and then approximately 0.82dB per year to the end February 2003.
 Since the gain change, the rate of decrease has returned to approximately 0.66dB per year.
-Unlike the ERS-1 SAR [1], the ERS-2 calibration and replica pulse powers are correlated (see Fig. 6(c)) and hence no replica pulse correction is required when obtaining the radar cross-section from ERS-2 SAR imagery.
+Unlike the ERS-1 SAR [1], the ERS-2 calibration and replica pulse powers are correlated (see Fig. 4(c)) and hence no replica pulse correction is required when obtaining the radar cross-section from ERS-2 SAR imagery.
 This is because any reduction in transmitter power is removed in the ESA SAR processors by the reduced power of the replica pulse used for range compression.
-Note that the noise signal power remained constant up to the 28th February 2003 when it increased by 1dB (thus the expected impact of the gain changes on the noise equivalent $\sigma^{o}$ is a decrease of 2dB as described below).
-A small yearly cycle in noise signal power is evident since 2005.
+Note that the noise signal power remained constant up to the 28th February 2003 when it increased by 1dB (thus the expected impact of the gain changes on the noise equivalent σ^{o} is a decrease of 2dB as described below).

-Fig. 6(a).
+Fig. 4(a).
 ERS-2 SAR calibration pulse powers

-Fig. 6(b).
+Fig. 4(b).
 ERS-2 SAR replica pulse powers